 For those interested in a relaxing evening as a jazz bar after a long day taking care of kids or on your international cell phone for many there is no better location than the Rex Jazz & Blues Bar on Queen Street.
 Reservoir Lounge and Trane Studio are also favorite locations of locals and people coming in from Montreal or across the border.
 Lula's Lounge features Latin jazz and Harlem is one of the up-and-coming locations and relished in African heritage.

-Whether you're from Richmond Hill or visiting from another country, there are some music festivals throughout the year that you should not miss if you are in the area.
+Whether you're from Michigan or visiting from another country, there are some music festivals throughout the year that you should not miss if you are in the area.
 Caribana is a great time in the city and the Toronto Downtown Jazz & Blues Festival is always a delight.
 Find out all about the exciting event known as the Caribana Toronto Festival here.
-Don't forget to pop into the office of local Toronto business Essentialcommunications.ca.
-Friendly faces are always welcome!
+Don't forget to pay a visit to Shower Door of Canada for shower enclosures and glass stair railing options whose office you will find on Dufferin Street.!